leod/hncynic/README.md

      > It doesn't really matter, but I would be very happy to pay for my office space in my office for a couple of years.
 I'd be glad if I had a place where I could get in on that space.
 It'd be great to get in on that, though.
      >
      > (Also, this article is from 2008.
 I was at a meeting where we went into the office with a bunch of engineers from a few companies in the open.
 They said "I'm the boss, you're the boss.")

+If you want to get a better understanding of how bad the generated comments are, please look at [examples/README.md](examples/README.md) for completely unfiltered samples.

 ## Instructions
 1. [data](data/): Prepare the data and extract title-comment pairs from the HN data dump.